rdfostrich/article-swj2020-cobra/content/related-work.md

 Concretely, the BEAR-B-hourly dataset—which contains 1,299 versions— starts showing high ingestion times starting around version 1,100.
 The reason for this is that the aggregated deltas start becoming too large.
-As such, we build upon OSTRICH in this work, and attempt to solve this problem by modifying the delta chain structure.
+As such, we aim to resolve this problem in this work by improving the hybrid storage strategy from OSTRICH through fundamental changes to the delta chain structure.